dahak-metagenomics/dahak/docs/quickstart.md

 Now create a JSON file that defines a Snakemake configuration dictionary.
 This file should:

-* Provides URLs at which each read filtering file can be accessed
+* Provide URLs at which each read filtering file can be accessed
-* Provides a set of quality trimming values to use (2 and 30)
+* Provide a set of quality trimming values to use (2 and 30)
+* Specify which biocontainers to use with singularity
-* Sets all read filtering parameters (for simplicity, we will set each parameter to its default value)
+* Set all read filtering parameters (for simplicity, we will set each parameter to its default value)

 (See the [Read Filtering Snakemake](readfilt_snakemake.md) page for details on